Puyallup Parent Partnership

 Objective and Classroom Setting

 P4's primary objective is to offer an alternative learning environment for students and families seeking an experience beyond our traditional brick and mortar buildings.
-In this setting, we provide academic courses, virtual and in-person classes, flexibility, autonomy, and opportunities for student independence, all while fostering social engagement in various activities for students and their families.
+In this setting, we provide academic courses, virtual support, in-person classes, flexibility, autonomy, and opportunities for student independence, all while fostering social engagement in various activities for students and their families.

 The traditional classroom isn't the best fit for every child.
 That's why we offer a certified teacher to support parents in guiding their student’s learning in grades K-8 at home through diverse learning models.
-Additionally, we provide one in-person class day each week to help foster peer relationships and provide hands-on opportunities.
-This approach empowers families to create a tailored educational experience that meets their child's unique needs.

 Who Might Benefit from the P4 Program?